practicalovertone/practicalovertone.github.io/_posts/2019-04-23-motivation.md

 ##### Vocal analysis is to the voice as music theory was to written music

 Music was written for hundreds of years before we formally started analyzing its structure.
 In the same way, I'm hoping vocal analysis will give us the same insight into the voice and making us overall better singers.

+## Disclosure

+I'm just some guy on the internet who enjoys researching in this space.
+If any information is wrong or misconstrued, please let me know.
+I'm just trying to give some ideas and analysis of things I've found interesting.

 ---